A partnership between the Foundation and CA Romania to support microfinance

 By Grameen Crédit Agricole Foundation

-Created in 2008, at the joint initiative of Crédit Agricole SA and Professor Yunus, founder of the Grameen Bank and 2006 Nobel Peace Prize winner, the Grameen Crédit Agricole Foundation is an operator committed to promoting a more shared economy.
+Created in 2008, at the joint initiative of Crédit Agricole SA and Professor Yunus, founder of the Grameen Bank and 2006 Nobel Peace Prize winner, the Grameen Crédit Agricole Foundation is an operator committed to promoting a better shared economy.

 An investor, funder, technical assistance provider, and fund advisor, the Foundation has more than 80 partners (microfinance and social business institutions) and operates in some 40 countries with nearly €100 million in outstanding financing.
 The Foundation focuses on microfinance institutions serving women and rural populations.
 These institutions support approximately 4 million clients.